Donald Trump: Domestic policy

-In July 2019, Trump tweeted that four Democratic congresswomen—all minorities, three of whom are native-born Americans—should "go back" to the countries they "came from".
-Two days later the House of Representatives voted 240-187, mostly along party lines, to condemn his "racist comments".
-White nationalist publications and social media praised his remarks, which continued over the following days.
-He continued to make similar remarks during his 2020 campaign.
-In June 2020, during the George Floyd protests, federal law-enforcement officials used tear gas and other crowd control tactics to remove a largely peaceful crowd of lawful protesters from Lafayette Square, outside the White House.
-Trump then posed with a Bible for a photo-op at the nearby St. John's Episcopal Church, with religious leaders condemning both the treatment of protesters and the photo opportunity itself.
-Many retired military leaders and defense officials condemned his proposal to use the U.S. military against anti-police-brutality protesters.

 Pardons and commutations

 During his first term, Trump granted 237 requests for clemency, fewer than all presidents since 1900 with the exception of George H. W. Bush and George W. Bush.
 Only 25 of them had been vetted by the Justice Department's Office of the Pardon Attorney; the others were granted to people with personal or political connections to him, his family, and his allies, or recommended by celebrities.
 In his last full day in office, he granted 73 pardons and commuted 70 sentences.
-Several Trump allies were not eligible for pardons under Justice Department rules, and in other cases the department had opposed clemency.
 The pardons of three military service members convicted of or charged with violent crimes were opposed by military leaders.